 The Elders who shepherd the church have final decision-making authority in all areas of church life.
 The objective of any and all decisions made by the Elders shall be to do the will of God as revealed in His Word (1).

-Decisions shall be reached after prayerful consideration in a spirit of humility, with each Elder regarding others before himself and the precepts of the word of God as the controlling factor.
+Decisions shall be by consensus, (except for adding Elders, for which a unanimous decision is required) reached after prayerful consideration in a spirit of humility, with each Elder regarding others before himself and the precepts of the word of God as the controlling factor.

 Any decision made will be considered a unanimous decision.
 All Elders agree to be in unified support of the final decision, in public and in private, even though it may not agree with their personal preference (2).